Redis

 Last updated

-When combining queuing and horizontal scalability, it's highly recommended that you use a third-party driver like Redis.
+When combining queuing and horizontal scalability, it's highly recommended that you use a third-party driver like .
 Redis helps ensure that once a webhook is triggered it will be completely processed because the message to send the webhook will remain in-memory within Redis.
 Therefore, even if the soketi server goes down, the webhook will still be sent.

 Each webhook message is processed by a worker.
 In addition, each worker can spawn multiple queue listeners.
-In soketi's case, each worker represents one of the listed events within the app webhooks documentation.
+In soketi's case, each worker represents one of the listed events within the .
 This way, soketi ensures that webhooks are being processed quickly and efficiently.
 This behavior may be subject to change in the future.
 For example, queues for each app might eventually be needed to ensure high-performance message processing in all situations.

-In case you want to scale your queue workers with Prometheus, the best solution is to use bull_exporter
+In case you want to scale your queue workers with Prometheus, the best solution is to use

 SOKETI_QUEUE_REDIS_CONCURRENCY